 Nominators may make one nomination per year.

-Nominators are encouraged to contact the Program Officer when completing this form for consultation and assistance with the nomination process
+Nominators are encouraged to contact the Program Officer for assistance when completing the nomination.

-- Describe why the nominee’s key artistic achievements are important.
+Describe why the nominee’s key artistic achievements are important (1 page maximum)

-- Describe the nominee’s important contributions to Nova Scotia’s cultural life.
+• Describe the nominee’s important contributions to Nova Scotia’s cultural life (1 page maximum)

-- How does the nominee demonstrate excellence in and mastery of their artistic discipline.
+• How does the nominee demonstrate excellence in and mastery of their artistic discipline (1 page maximum)

-Applications must include a two-page CV or description of artistic practice and applicable training, two letters of support and examples of the nominee’s work with this form.
+Include a two-page CV or description of artistic practice and applicable training.

 Letters of support should be from professional colleagues or organizations that speak to the nominee’s artistic achievements, recognition, and progress.
 Letters of support do not count against the samples of work maximums.